gabrielguerrero/ngrx-traits/libs/ngrx-traits/signals/api-docs.md

 <p>Requires withEntities to be present in the store.</p></dd>
 <dt><a href="#withEntitiesRemotePagination">withEntitiesRemotePagination(config)</a></dt>
 <dd><p>Generates necessary state, computed and methods for remote pagination of entities in the store.
-When the page changes, it will try to load the current page from cache if it's not present, it will call set[collection]Loading(), and you should either create an effect that listens to [collection]Loading and call the api with the [collection]PagedRequest params and use set[Collection]Result to set the result and changing the status errors manually or use withEntitiesLoadingCall to call the api with the [collection]PagedRequest params which handles setting the result and errors automatically.
-Requires withEntities and withCallStatus to be used.
+Call load[collection]Page to change the page, it will try to load the new page from cache if it's not present, it will call set[collection]Loading(), and you should either create an effect that listens to [collection]Loading and call the api with the [collection]PagedRequest params and use set[Collection]Result to set the result and changing the status errors manually, or use withEntitiesLoadingCall to call the api with the [collection]PagedRequest params which handles setting the result and errors automatically.</p>
+<p>In case you dont want load[collection]Page to call set[collection]Loading() (which triggers a fetchEntities), you can pass skipLoadingCall: true to load[collection]Page.
+Useful in cases where you want to further change the state before manually calling set[collection]Loading() to trigger a fetch of entities.</p>
-This will only keeps pagesToCache pages in memory, so previous pages will be removed from the cache.
+<p>This will keep at least the provided (pagesToCache) pages in memory, so previous pages could be removed from the cache.
 If you need to keep all previous pages in memory, use withEntitiesRemoteScrollPagination instead.</p>
 <p>Requires withEntities and withCallStatus to be present in the store.</p></dd>
 <dt><a href="#withEntitiesRemoteScrollPagination">withEntitiesRemoteScrollPagination(config)</a></dt>